-The byte-oriented operand feature allows addressing of operands of unprivileged RX and RS format instructions on any byte boundary of main storage.
-When a user takes advantage of this feature and does not observe the usual boundary constraints, instruction times are modified as shown under the BA legend; or, in more detail, as follows:
+The byte-oriented operand feature allows addressing of operands of unprivileged RX and Rs format instructions on any byte boundary of main storage.
+However, significant performance degradation is possible when storage operands are not positioned at addresses that are integral multiples of the operand length.
+When a user takes advantage of the feature and does not observe the usual boundary constraints, instruction times are substantially modified according to the "BA" terms in the instruction timing formulas.
+To ensure optimum performance, storage operands should be aligned on integral boundaries and use of unaligned operands should be reserved for exceptional cases.